-General dentistry at David B. Fisher D.D.S. encompasses a broad range of health, diseases and disorders of the oral and maxillofacial region.
+General dentistry at dentist Houston by David B. Fisher D.D.S. encompasses a broad range of health, diseases, and disorders of the oral and maxillofacial region.
 Everyone should see a general dentist for routine oral health examinations, twice-yearly cleanings, and treatment of routine oral health complications, such as minor tooth decay.
 Dr. Fisher’s approach to general dentistry is as much about prevention as it is about treatment.
 Patients who visit David B. Fisher D.D.S. can expect professional oral health care, as well as education and advisement about self-care between office visits.

 Did you know…

 that the American Dental Association recommends that every American visit a general dentist a minimum of one time every six months?
-Doing so can aid in the detection of decay, oral disease and other dental health problems before the progress and become severe.
+Doing so can aid in the detection of decay, oral disease, and other dental health problems before the progress and become severe.
 If you are at risk for certain complications or have a history or periodontal disease and advanced decay, you may need to visit your general dentist on a more frequent basis.
 Patients who visit their dentist regularly and as recommended are more likely to retain their natural teeth and enjoy a lifetime of good oral health.

 Frequently Asked Questions